-To insure consistent data collection in the field and provide a systematic format for data retrieval, a Site Survey Form was used for this project (Dixon et al. 1982a, Appendix C).
-The form served as a basis for recording specific information on each site located during the reconnaissance level survey as well as a basis for systematic testing conducted during the 1983 field season by the 27-person field crew.
+portas 1 To insure consistent data collection in the field and provide a systematic format for data retrieval, a Site Survey Form was used for this project (Dixon et al. 1982a: Appendix C).
+The form served as a basis for recording specific information on each site located during the reconnaissance level survey, providing baseline data such as estimated site size, soil profile and location of artifacts for systematic testing conducted during the 1983 field season by the 27-person field crew.

 The form is organized into major categories including: site location, environment, site description and condition, photographic records and additional information such as a site map and location of test pits.
-Subcategories within each of these headings provide specific data on these topics.
+Subcategories within each of these headings provide specific data (Dixon et al. 1981, 1982a, 1982b).

 Daily field notes were kept by each crew member.
-Field notebooks for reconnaissance survey recorded much of the same information found on the

-Site Survey Forms, such as site location, topography, vegetation, soils, extent of site, and photographs taken.
+Field notebooks for reconnaissance survey recorded much of the same information found on the Site Survey Forms, such as site location, topography, vegetation, soils, extent of site, and photographs taken.
 Field notebooks for systematic testing also recorded a detailed description of soils, stratification of soils, drawings of significant features or artifacts in situ, horizontal and vertical placement of artifacts and features excavated at the site, site maps, methods of excavation and collection of non-archeological samples (soil, pollen, radiocarbon).
-Crew leaders kept a continuous log of all areas surveyed, noting both the location of all test pits and natural exposures and the presence and absence of cultural material.
+Crew leaders kept a continuous log of all areas surveyed, noting both the location of all test pits and natural exposures, and the presence or absence of cultural material.

 Once an archeological site was located, additional shovel tests were excavated, when possible, to the north, south, east, and west of the test pit which first documented the site.
-This testing was designed to assist in determining extent of the the site as well as to locate additional cultural material.
+This testing was designed to assist in determining the extent of the site as well as to locate additional cultural material.
 In an effort to keep site disturbance to a minimum, preliminary testing at each site was limited, and the number of tests made at each site varied with the nature of the specific site.
 All test pits were numbered, mapped, and backfilled.

-The location of all excavated and surface collected artifacts were recorded.
+The location of all excavated and surface collected artifacts was recorded.
 Specimens recovered during reconnaissance level survey were bagged by arbitrary 5 cm levels, unless natural stratification was encountered.
 Radiometric samples collected were double wrapped in aluminum foil and placed in ziplock bags.
 All individual bags from each test were placed in a larger bag with site number, name, date, and location on the outside.
 All test pit bags were placed in a site bag with the site number and date on the outside.
 All site bags were organized by survey locale.

-A site specific and regional map was made for each site.
-Site maps included horizontal and vertical datum points, site grid, all test pits made, location of surface artifacts, features (such as hearths, cabin remains, house pits), distance and direction to other sites or major land features, a scale, date, name of person drawing map, name of person recording data, and reference to pages in field notebooks on which additional information was recorded.
-Regional maps showed the site in relation to a larger portion of the study area including nearby rivers, lakes, topographic features, vegetation communities, and other sites in the immediate area.
+Site specific and regional maps were made for each site.
+Site maps included horizontal and vertical datum points, site grid, location of test pits, surface artifacts, features (such as hearths, cabin remains, house pits), distance and direction to other sites or major land features, a scale, date, name of person drawing map, name of person recording data, and reference to pages in field notebooks in which additional information was recorded.
+Regional maps show the site in relation to a larger portion of the study area including nearby rivers, lakes, topographic features, vegetation communities, and other sites in the immediate area.

-Photographs were taken of each site located.
-The first picture at each site was an identification shot indicating site number, date, and crew.
+Photographs were taken of each site.
+The first picture at each site was an identification frame indicating site number, date, and crew.
 Other photographs recorded the environment around the site, features at the site, soil profiles exposed in test pits, and artifacts or features in situ before removal by excavation.
 Photographs are on file at the University of Alaska Museum.